List of The Idolmaster characters: Cinderella Project

 Miku is a girl aiming to be a cute pop idol.
 She seems similar in demeanor to Iori, especially with her different attitudes on stage and off.
 She almost always wears cat ears and punctuates her sentences with the kitty sound "nya" (Japanese onomatopoeia for "meow").
 She has an inexplicable affinity for cats, although she doesn't have one as a pet, and even hates fish.
 Although she really wants to act cute, she can get mad when she feels she isn't getting enough attention.
 She appears to have a large collection of different cat ears, but tends to always wear the same pair at work.
 According to her, she works hard like a cat, and is always ready for work.
 She carries cat ears everywhere she goes so she can be ready for work at any time.
 She often has a totally different attitude when not on camera or onstage.
 However, as soon as she knows the fans are watching, she puts on the cat ears and acts like a cute and innocent idol.
 She is one half of the unit "Asterisk" along with Riina.

-Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for eight weeks and topped at #11 on August 20.
+Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for eight weeks and topped at No. 11 on August 20.